Learn About CHIP in Texas

 What services are covered by CHIP in Texas?

 Almost all medical care is covered by CHIP in order to ensure the good health of those in the program.
 The following list contains just a few examples of Texas CHIP covered services:

 - Dental care

 - Vision and hearing tests

 - Prescription medication

 Children on Medicaid will have the same services covered.
 However, if a child on Medicaid has a disability or a long-term illness, he or she may have additional Medicaid coverage that pertains to his or her condition.
 Please note, if medical services are rendered by an out-of-network provider, enrollees may not receive CHIP coverage for those services.

 How to Apply for CHIP in Texas

 Applying for CHIP in Texas is easy, as the state offers several ways to submit an application.
 One can apply for CHIP online by creating an account and following the prompts for submitting an application to the program.
 Applicants can also visit a local county office that works with the Texas Health and Human Services Commission.
 Applicants can also apply for CHIP benefits by mailing their application to this office.
 Finally, applicants can apply for CHIP in TX via the phone, and they may also call if they need help with their application.
-For more detailed help with submitting a CHIP application, download our comprehensive guide today.
+For more detailed information on how to submit a CHIP application, download our free guide today.